 2020 Vanishing Points, Museum of Contemporary Art (MoCA), Dublin, IE [Exh.cat.].

 There’s no need to include your Family and Friends Fan Club.
 Keep in mind that it’s a section to impress your readers so keep this space for meaningful entries.
 Be aware that some private collections may not want to be listed here.
-You should always ask permission and get confirmation about how they want to be mentioned.
+You should always ask permission and get confirmation if and how they want to be mentioned.

 Experience taught me that these are the most confusing sections in terms of applying the academic rules.
 It’s hard to find consistency once you start comparing CVs of leading artists.
-No wonder that many galleries exclude the bibliography and publication section from the artist CVs on their websites.
+No wonder many galleries exclude the bibliography and publication section from the artist CVs on their websites.
 It seems very difficult to publish these sections with consistency.

 “Bibliography”, sometimes also referred to as “Media & Bibliography”, contains anything that is written and published about you and your art and is not written by yourself.